 “Our students desire to do good and I feel that this pandemic, despite all the hardship and loss experienced by so many, will result in a renewed sense of commitment and service in the minds of students,” Erevelles said.

-Of the 20 students accepted into medical school this year, one is a Presidential Award recipient.
+Of the 23 students accepted into medical school this year, two are Presidential Award recipients.